 Today, a historic iron bridge welcomes visitors to this friendly community.
 The "Olde Towne Association" is restoring New Cumberland's neighborhoods with brick sidewalks and period decorative details to attract shoppers, tourists, prospective residents and businesses.

 Spend a day in town starting with breakfast with the locals at TJ Homestyle then pop in and out of shops, galleries and restaurants.
 Experience a European twist with an Irish Tea at Oxford Hall Celtic Shop.
-If you have a sweet tooth or need a snack, stop by The Virginia Nut Shop to get your fix.
+For even more fun dining establishments and places to shop, view our Downtown New Cumberland trip idea.

 New Cumberland Weather: